 During the school year, we tend to get locked in to our routines.
 Often, there is very little time to go off the beaten path, so to speak.
 Summer offers prime opportunities to do some exploring.
 Maybe you want to challenge your teen to plan a weekly adventure to a locale they haven’t been: a museum, a park, a restaurant, a beach, a festival.

 You can determine the traveling distance, but this is a great way for teens to learn about where they live and what It offers.
 If you have access to any state or national recreation area, perhaps you want to challenge yourselves to hike a certain amount of miles or explore a different trail each week.

 5. Create something

 There’s never enough time for us to take advantage of our creative impulses during the school year when efficiency is at a premium.
 Yet, there are so many benefits to spending time pursuing original ideas: reduced stress, increased self-esteem, a stronger sense of self, safe failure, focus, and maybe most importantly, fun.
 And there are so many ways to be creative that are perfect summer activities for 16-year-olds.

-During the summer, if your teen likes to be in the kitchen, let them take all day to make a complicated recipe or better yet, invent their own.
+During the summer, if your teen likes to be in the kitchen, let them take all day to make a complicated recipe.
+Or better yet, let them invent their own.
 Maybe they want to write a novel, some poetry, or song lyrics, design a video game, or shoot a photography project.
 Perhaps it’s the perfect time for your teen and their friends to form the band they’ve only been able to talk about or to make the movie they’ve always wanted to.

 Here’s hoping that these ideas help your 16-year-olds slay the summer.